schlegel11/JFXAnimation/README.md

  ### Dynamic end values and interpolators

- The default behavior of the timeline in JavaFX usually does not allow the endvalue and/or interpolator to be changed during a running animation.<br>
+ The default behavior of the timeline in JavaFX usually does not allow the end value and/or interpolator to be changed during a running animation.<br>
- With a dynamic endvalue/interpolator this is now possible.<br>
+ With a dynamic end value/interpolator this is now possible.<br>
  To use e.g. a dynamic end value you could define it like:

  ```java